 An 87-year-old man with a history of mild dementia on Aricept and hypertension on benazepril is brought to the emergency department by family after a possible fall.

-A recent trial found that empagliflozin can reduce the risk of cardiovascular deaths in type 2 diabetes patients, but is that true for both men and women?
+A recent trial found that empagliflozin can reduce the risk of cardiovascular deaths in type 2 diabetes patients; are results similar in men and women?